 Community Transport group hire service is available 365 days per year.
 This service is flexible, responsive and operates within and outside the district, serving groups of people of all ages and abilities.
 This service is subject to the availability of a minibus and volunteer driver.

 What happens if you do not have a bus and volunteer driver?

-TCT owns nine 15 and one 16 passenger seat minibuses, nine of which are wheelchair accessible.
+TCT owns eleven 15 passenger seat minibuses, one 16 passenger seat minibus and one 12 passenger seat minibus, twelve of which are wheelchair accessible.
 If none of these vehicles are available we will ask our partners to help.

 TCT shares its vehicles with other organisations and encourages them to share their vehicles for the benefit of the community.